MohawkTSDB/mohawk-webui-graph/README.md

 ## Query Language

-Currently we only support querying by metrics id.
+Querying can be done by metrics id's or by labels regexp.

 ## Example usage